webdriverio-community/wdio-intercept-service/README.md

 ### browser.getRequests(options)

-Get all captured requests as an array, supporting the same options as `getRequest`.
+Get all captured requests as an array, supporting the same optional options as `getRequest`.

 **Returns** array of `request` objects.

 ### browser.hasPendingRequests()

 A utility method that checks whether any HTTP requests are still pending.
 Can be used by tests to ensure all requests have completed within a reasonable amount of time, or to verify that a call to `getRequests()` or `assertRequests()` will include all of the desired HTTP requests.

 **Returns** boolean

 ## TypeScript support

 This plugin provides its own TS types.
 Just point your tsconfig to the type extensions like mentioned [here](https://webdriver.io/docs/typescript.html#framework-types):